archon-laboratories/obriareus/README.md

 Extending
 ---------

-It is possible to extend Multi-Armed Bandit to implement your own algorithms and reward distributions.
+It is possible to extend Obriareus to implement your own algorithms and reward distributions.

-To do so, simply create directories titled `algorithms` and `distributions`, respectively.
-For algorithms to be recognized by the program, they must implement the `IAlgorithms` interface.
-Reward distributions must implement the `IDistribution` interface.
-To call new algorithms and distributions, simply put the name of their class down in the appropriate location in the dataset file.
+To do so, simply import Obriareus as a library or framework, then create your own algorithms and distributions in your project.
+For algorithms to be recognized by Obriareus, they must implement the `IAlgorithms` interface.
+Reward distributions must implement the
+`IDistribution` interface.
+To call new algorithms and distributions, simply put the fully qualified classpath in the appropriate location in the dataset file.